-- To provide an open space area that facilitates and encourages community participation in formal and informal recreational, cultural and community pursuits and to maximise the use of the lands for these purposes. - To maintain pedestrian and bike rider access within and through the Reserve. - To provide facilities that support opportunities for community activities such as, but not limited to, play, physical activity, picnics, nature and biodiversity pursuits and gatherings. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes.
+- To provide an open space area that facilitates and encourages pedestrian and bike riding access/movement, community participation in formal and informal recreational, cultural and community pursuits and to maximise the use of the lands for these purposes. - To provide facilities that support opportunities for community activities such as, but not limited to, play, physical activity, picnics, walking, dog exercising, nature and biodiversity pursuits and gatherings. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes.